microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether auto detection of Gulp tasks is on or off.
 Default is on.
   "gulp.autoDetect": "on",

-//NPM
+// NPM
   // Controls whether auto detection of npm scripts is on or off.
 Default is on.
   "npm.autoDetect": "on",

   // Run npm commands with the `--silent` option "npm.runSilent": false,

+  // The package manager used to run scripts "npm.packageManager": "npm",

 // Merge Conflict

   // Enable/disable merge conflict block CodeLens within editor "merge-conflict.codeLens.enabled": true,

   // Enable/disable merge conflict decorators within editor